peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Plus(
         PeterO.Numbers.EContext ctx);

-Rounds this object's value to a given precision, using the given rounding mode and range of exponent, and also converts negative zero to positive zero.
+Rounds this object's value to the specified precision, using the specified rounding mode and range of exponent, and also converts negative zero to positive zero.
 The idiom  `EDecimal.SignalingNaN.Plus(ctx)`  is useful for triggering an invalid operation and returning not-a-number (NaN) for custom arithmetic operations.

 <b>Parameters:</b>